fabioc-aloha/Spotify/README.md

 The system transforms from general-purpose AI to domain-specific expert consultant while maintaining the core NEWBORN cognitive architecture and authentic Alex personality.

-Simply activate professional spawning or start a conversation about any topic:
+Simply activate professional spawning, request legendary achievement guidance, or start a conversation about any topic:

 ```
 "I'd like to learn about quantum computing"